EFF opens case against Adam Catzavelos for racist rant

 Restaurant group The Baron has terminated its business with St George’s Fine Food in the wake of the racist video that’s gone viral triggering nationwide outrage.

-The Baron has released a statement condemning the video as totally unacceptable and confirming its severed ties with the firm Catzavelos used to own with immediate effect.
+The Baron has released a statement condemning the video as totally unacceptable and confirming it's severed ties with the firm Catzavelos used to work at with immediate effect.

 LISTEN: Adam Catzavelos: What are the legal consequences of racist video?